-A classic Elvis Costello show lasts from 90 minutes to 120 minutes, excluding the encore(s).
-His set lengths have changed little over the years, and he is still performing on the road into his 60s.
-Typically, a Costello concert contains 20 to 30 songs from his song list, hits, popular tracks, and new songs if the artist is promoting his new album.
+Except for the encore(s), a legendary Elvis Costello performance runs 90 to 120 minutes.
+His set lengths have varied not much over the years, and he is still touring into his 60s.
+Usually, if the artist is promoting his new album, a Costello performance has 20 to 30 songs from his song catalog, hits, popular tunes, and fresh songs.

 This is a list of songs you are likely to hear Elvis Costello perform live: ‘Watching the Detectives,’ ‘(I Don’t Want to Go to) Chelsea,’ and ‘Pump It Up,’ are virtually guaranteed to appear, as are ‘Alison’ and his cover of ‘(What’s So Funny ‘Bout) Peace, Love and Understanding. ’ More obscure tracks are likely to make an appearance, as he likes to pepper his